 Onii-San

 Onii-San is a new-generation izakaya at the crossroads of cultures.
-Blending Tokyo vibes and Californian energy, this spot in the Marais offers creative and uncomplicated tapas: temakis rolled right before your eyes, spicy shrimp, caramelized pork, tangy ceviche… All of this in a street-chic ambiance, featuring house cocktails and a carefully curated playlist to keep the evening going.
-It’s the izakaya spirit, but in a fresh, pop, and super successful version!
+Blending Tokyo vibes with Californian energy, this spot in Le Marais offers creative and uncomplicated tapas: temakis rolled fresh on the spot, spicy shrimp, caramelized pork, zesty ceviche… All served in a street-chic atmosphere, complete with house cocktails and a carefully curated playlist to keep the night going.
+The izakaya spirit reimagined in a pop, fresh, and super enjoyable way.

 Voir cette publication sur Instagram